 A for AYURVEDA

-Ayurveda is an ancient medicine system of the Indian subcontinent.
+Ayurveda is an ancient medical system of the Indian subcontinent.
 It is said to have originated in India about 5000 years back.

 - Unlike other medicinal systems, Ayurveda focuses more on healthy living than treatment of diseases.
 The main concept of Ayurveda is that it personalizes the healing process.

-- According to Ayurveda, the human body is composed of four basics-the dosha, dhatu, mala and agni.
-There is immense significance of all these basics of the body in Ayurveda.
+- According to Ayurveda, the human body is composed of four basics-the dosha, dhatu, mala and Agni.
+There is the immense significance of all these basics of the body in Ayurveda.
 These are also called the ‘Mool Siddhant’ or the ‘basic fundamentals of Ayurvedic treatment’.

 Y for YOGA